The Theories of Punishment Indian Constitution 2022

 The punishment was largely punishing in primitive societies and the wrongdoer might seek revenge against the perpetrator.
 “Eye for an eye” was the principal.
 The principle has been accepted and respected for many years.

-In the principle of retributive theory, the criminal must meet his comparable pain and equivalent suffering and separate from a gain of society.
+In the principle of retributive theory, the criminal must meet his comparable pain and equivalent suffering and separate from the gain of society.
 Kant, Aristotle, Stephen, and Holmes supported this view.

 The origins of the doctrine of retributive are the basic vindication of the wrongdoer.
 The above theory is based on the idiom “tit for tat”.
 Kant and Hegel are the proponents of this idea.